Holland House: Design and grounds

 The building was of a common shape for large houses of the time, containing a centre block and two porches.
 The building received a large expansion between 1625 and 1635 at the direction of the first Earl of Holland, who added two wings and arcades.

 The house had a Great Chamber which became known as the "Gilt Chamber".
 This central reception room was reworked with three stone arches provided by the master mason Nicholas Stone in 1632.
 The decoration is often attributed to the German-born artist Francis Cleyn, but documentation shows the decorator was Rowland Bucket.
 The scheme included "figures over the fireplace were painted in flesh colour wherever bare; the rest was in shaded gold.
 The lower marbles of the fireplace were black, and the upper ones were Sienna; the capitals and bases of the columns and pilasters were gilt, and the groundwork from which all the glittering decoration rose was white."
 It carried decorations of the coats of arms of the Cope and Rich families.
 Rowland Bucket also provided carved and gilded chairs for the room, thought to be in Italianate style, and Cleyn may have designed these and other carved features for Bucket.
 Later, numerous busts were displayed in niches in the gilt chamber, many by Joseph Nollekens, with subjects including the first Lord Holland, Prince William, Duke of Cumberland, Francis Russell, 5th Duke of Bedford, Gaspar Melchor de Jovellanos, Napoleon, the Italian poet Ludovico Ariosto, Henry IV of France, King George IV, and Charles James Fox.
-Portraits in the room included the Lennox, Digby, and Fox families, and a portrait by Sir Joshua Reynolds of Charles James Fox as a boy with his first cousin Lady Susan Strangways and his aunt Lady Sarah Lennox.
+Portraits in the room included the Lennox, Digby, and Fox families, and a portrait by Joshua Reynolds of Charles James Fox as a boy with his first cousin Lady Susan Strangways and his aunt Lady Sarah Lennox.

 Holland bought tapestry from the Mortlake Works for his new rooms.
 As a retreat from the heat of summer, there was a basement grotto, possibly the work of Nicholas Stone in the 1630s.
 Holland began a second campaign of building in 1637 with a new west wing (demolished in 1702) with grand stables and a coach house.
 These works may have been designed by Isaac de Caus.